airpwr/airpwr/README.md

 `pwr` provides declarative development environments to teams when traditional isolation and virtualization technologies cannot be employed.
 Calling `pwr shell` configures a consistent, local shell with the needed tools used to build and run software.
 This empowers teams to maintain consistentency in their build process and track configuration in version control systems (CaC).

+# Requirements

+`pwr` requires the use of `C:\Windows\System32\tar.exe`, which is only availble on Windows builds greater than `17063`.

+Use the following command in a `powershell` terminal to determine your build version.

+	[Environment]::OSVersion.Version

 # Installing

 ## Powershell (recommended)